 Definition and Importance of Data Subject Access Requests

-Data subject access requests (DSARs) refer to the formal process by which individuals can obtain information about their personal data held by organizations.
+Data subject access requests (DSARs) refer to the formal process by which individuals can obtain information about their personal data held by organisations.
 This includes any data that can be used to identify an individual, such as their name, address, contact details, or even their online browsing history.
 The importance of DSARs lies in empowering individuals to exercise control over their personal information and ensuring transparency and accountability in data processing activities.

 Legal Framework Surrounding Data Subject Access Requests